9th8/up-to-date-real-world-haskell/17-interfacing-with-c.md

 flags, or simply by naming the relevant files on the GHCi command line.
 ```

 A little scary.
-However, this is just because we didn\'t link the C
+However, this is just because we didn't link the C
 library we wanted to call to the Haskell code.
 Assuming the PCRE library
 has been installed on the system in the default library location, we can
 let GHCi know about it by adding `-lpcre` to the GHCi command line.
 Now